 GREGORY Vanishing points ILLUSTRATED Illustrated manuscript version

-Here is an essay on the idea of the 'Middle East', which will appear in a book of essays/catalogue to accompany an exhibition, Safar/Voyage: Contemporary works by Arab, Iranian and Turkish artists, at the wonderful Museum of Anthropology at UBC , April-September 2013:
+Here is an essay on the idea of the ‘Middle East‘, which was published in a book of essays/catalogue to accompany an exhibition, Safar/Voyage: Contemporary works by Arab, Iranian and Turkish artists, at the wonderful Museum of Anthropology at UBC , April-September 2013:

-That essay ends with the Arab uprisings, and I've provided a discussion of the role of Tahrir Square in Cairo, forthcoming in Middle East Critique, here:
+That essay ends with the Arab uprisings, and I’ve provided a discussion of the role of Tahrir Square in Cairo, which was published in Middle East Critique 22 (3) (2013) 235-46 here:

 My interest in the histories and geographies of bombing started here: